Whether it’s traveling in a foreign country, camping in my home province, or hiking a local trail, I always carry my trusty DJI drone with me.

 Traveling with a Drone Checklist

-• Checked to if it’s legal and permitted to bring drones into the country
+- Checked to see if it’s legal and permitted to bring drones into the country

 Pro-tip: If you choose to bring a drone on a plane, remember that the lithium-ion batteries must be carried in carry-on baggage and not in checked baggage.